ARMED with REASON | Multi-State Permit + OR & WA

 THROUGH THIS COURSE, STUDENTS WILL FULFILL THE REQUIREMENTS AND COMPLETE THE NECESSARY PAPERWORK AND DOCUMENTATION TO APPLY FOR THE UT, AZ, FL, & OR CONCEALED CARRY PERMITS WHICH WILL ALLOW CARRY IN 34+ STATES

-This 4 hour classroom-only course (no live fire or test required) far exceeds the application requirements for the most sought after and desired permits in the country.
+This 4 hour classroom-only course (no live fire or test required) far exceeds the application requirements for the most sought after and desired multi-state CCW permits in the country.
 Additionally, this course far exceeds the requirements for an Oregon permit.
 It is important to understand that a multi-state concealed carry permit does not replace your home-state concealed carry permit.

 During your class we will talk with you individually to help you decide which multi-state permit is best for you.
-Most of our clients that are WA residents choose apply for the Utah multi-state permit and the Oregon permit (Oregon accepts only their own permit so if you want to travel with your concealed carry handgun to or through Oregon, you will need to apply for the Oregon permit).
+Most of our clients that are WA residents choose apply for the Arizona multi-state CCW permit and the Oregon CCW permit (Oregon accepts only their own permit so if you want to travel with your concealed carry handgun to or through Oregon, you will need to apply for the Oregon permit).

 Please understand that a multi-state permit does not necessarily or typically negate the need for a home-state permit – see our FAQ page for a detailed explanation.

 Unfortunately, there is considerable confusion and misinformation about whether or not Oregon will issue permits to out-of-state residents.
 Hopefully this brief background on the topic will clear the confusion.
-Oregon’s Revised Statutes stipulate that Oregon is a SHALL ISSUE state to residents of Oregon and to residents of bordering states (WA, ID, NV, & CA) and until early 2016, Oregon counties issued permits to residents of bordering states in accordance with Oregon statutes.
+Oregon’s Revised Statutes stipulate that Oregon is a SHALL ISSUE state to residents of Oregon and to residents of bordering states (WA, ID, NV, & CA) and until early 2016, nearly all Oregon counties issued permits to residents of bordering states in accordance with Oregon statutes.
 As a reaction to the Roseburg shooting, the Oregon Chiefs & Sheriffs Association voted to stop issuing permits in accordance with state statutes (which is a violation of OR’s statutes), and in early 2016 some counties stopped issuing permits to residents of bordering states.
 Thankfully, many sheriffs continue to issue permits in accordance with Oregon statutes and we work closely with several of these counties.
 During your class, we will explain which Oregon counties we recommend you apply through.

-The only thing you will need to do after taking this course is include the state background check fee, affix adequate postage, and relax while you wait for your permit to arrive in the mail.
+The only thing you will need to do after taking this course is include the state background-check fee, affix adequate postage, and relax while you wait for your permit to arrive in the mail.
 Please note that the state background check fee is separate from the course and is paid directly to the state — see the FAQ page for details.

-|ARMED with REASON | Multi-State Permit +OR | Moses Lake||Sportsman's Warehouse | Moses Lake||
+|ARMED with REASON | Multi-State CCW Permit + Oregon | Davenport, WA||Davenport Memorial Hall | Davenport, WA||

 During your multi-state permit course, we show you several simple, proven methods to help you remain continually aware of the states in which your permits are valid.